-The 119th Amateur Championship will be staged at Royal Portrush and Portstewart on June 16-21, 2014.
+The 121st Amateur Championship will be staged at Royal Porthcawl and Pyle & Kenfig from 13-18 June 2016.

 The first stage of the Championship involves 288 players each of whom plays two rounds of 18 holes, one to be played on each of the two courses.